 - Ocrevus will suppress the immune system and will reduce a person's ability to fight infection.
 This ability will be further compromised if the person is also taking other drugs that suppress the immune system, such as chemotherapy agents, immune-modulating therapies, or other immunosuppressants.
 This immune-suppressing effect will persist for a few months after stopping Ocrevus treatment.
 Review all other immune-suppressing medications before initiating Ocrevus, and be aware of those with a long half-life whose effects may persist for weeks after discontinuation, such as natalizumab, teriflunomide, or mitoxantrone.
 Life-threatening and fatal infections have occurred in association with Ocrevus.

 - Ocrevus will also reduce the immune response to live vaccines, such as MMR and varicella vaccines.
 All vaccines should be up to date before Ocrevus is even started.
 Administer all live or live-attenuated vaccines at least 4 weeks before initiating Ocrevus, and non-live vaccines at least 2 weeks before.

-- Cases of progressive multifocal leukoencephalopathy (PML) have occurred in patients with MS who received Ocrevus.
+- Around a dozen cases of progressive multifocal leukoencephalopathy (PML) have been reported in people taking Ocrevus; at least 10 of these occurred in people who had previously been prescribed Tysabri or another MS agent such as Gilenya or Tecfidera.
 PML is an opportunistic viral infection of the brain caused by the JC virus (JCV) that often leads to death or severe disability.
 Posterior reversible encephalopathy syndrome (PRES) and respiratory effects have also been reported.

 - Ocrevus can slightly increase a person's risk of developing cancer, such as breast cancer.
 Follow standard cancer screening guidelines.